Lawrence University: Media

-The student newspaper, The Lawrentian, has been published for over a century.

-Lawrence University hosts the Great Midwest Trivia Contest webcast every January over the college radio station WLFM.
+The campus newspaper, The Lawrentian, comes out once per week while school is in session.
+Although it is student operated, it receives university funding.
+It was first published in May 1884 by a committee representing four literary societies at Lawrence University: the Philalathean, and Phoenix ("gentlemen's societies"); and the Athena and Lawrean ("ladies' societies").
+Prior to The Lawrentian, the Phoenix Society had published a newspaper called The Collegian from 1867 to 1878, while the Philalathean and Athena societies published The Neoterian from 1876 to 1878.
+The two newspapers were merged as The Collegian and Neoterian in 1878, and was reorganized as The Lawrentian in 1884.Lawrence University: Time and Traditions: 1880s.

+Lawrence had a radio station, WLFM, from 1955 (broadcasting beginning in 1956) through 2005.

 Athletics

 Lawrence University's intercollegiate athletic teams, known as the Vikings since 1926, compete in the Midwest Conference in National Collegiate Athletic Association (NCAA) Division III.
 Men's sports include baseball, basketball, cross country, fencing, football, golf, ice hockey, soccer, swimming & diving, tennis, and track & field; women's sports include basketball, cross country, fencing, golf, soccer, softball, swimming & diving, tennis, track & field, and volleyball.

 In 2005–06, the men's basketball team was ranked first in Division III for much of the season, after starting the season unranked.
 The Vikings were the only undefeated team in all divisions of college basketball for the last six weeks of the season, ending with a record of 25–1.
 Star forward Chris Braier won the Josten's Award as the top player in the country for both playing ability and community service.
 Coach John Tharp was named Division III Midwest Coach of the Year.
 Beginning in 2004, Lawrence qualified for the Division III national tournament in five of the next six years (2004, 2005, 2006, 2008, 2009).
 Their best result was in 2004, advancing to the quarterfinals (Elite 8), but fell to eventual national champion Wisconsin–Stevens Point by a point in overtime at Tacoma, Washington.

-In 2011, Lawrence's men's cross country team won the Midwest Conference championships for the first time since 1985, beating Grinnell College and ending its 14-year winning streak.

-Recognition

-Lawrence was ranked 56th on the 2013 U.S. News: List of Best U.S. National Liberal Arts Colleges.
+In 2021, Lawrence unveiled a new athletics logo, featuring a Viking ship incorporating the antelope from the crest on the Lawrence coat of arms.
+This replaced the longstanding previous Viking logo with variations utilized by many other organizations, notably including the Minnesota Vikings.
+In 2022, the Vikings debuted a new mascot, an antelope named Blu.